malchata/hydratyr/README.md

 </div>
 <br>

-hydratyr is a proof-of-concept [Preact](https://preactjs.com/) wrapper component that uses the [idle-until-urgent pattern](https://philipwalton.com/articles/idle-until-urgent/) to hydrate its children.
-It does this by scheduling an idle callback without a deadline to hydrate the component's children, but registers an intersection observer to immediately hydrate the child component if it is in view (and if the idle callback hasn't already ran).
+hydratyr is a **proof-of-concept** [Preact](https://preactjs.com/) wrapper component that uses the [idle-until-urgent pattern](https://philipwalton.com/articles/idle-until-urgent/) to hydrate its children.
+It does this by scheduling an idle callback without a deadline to hydrate the component's children, but registers an intersection observer to immediately hydrate the child component if it's in view (and if the idle callback hasn't already ran).

 ## Why?

 [Component hydration](https://reactjs.org/docs/react-dom.html#hydrate) is [an expensive process](https://css-tricks.com/radeventlistener-a-tale-of-client-side-framework-performance/#the-results) that is used on pre-rendered/server-side rendered markup to restore its client-side functionality.
 When used sparingly, it's not so much of a problem, but when used across many components on the same page, the main thread can take a drubbing.

-When used strategically for components below the fold, hydratyr can break up hydration work into smaller tasks, giving the main thread more breathing room on busy pages with lots of hydrated components.
+When used strategically for components below the fold, hydratyr can break hydration work up into smaller tasks, giving the main thread more breathing room on busy pages with lots of hydrated components.

 ## Installation and usage